ngonzalvez/mvc-framework/README.md

 class Example extends Controller
 {
   public function index() {
     // Loads the helper.
     $this->load->helper("sayHi");

     // And now we simply use it.
     sayHi("Kryz");
   }
 }
 ```

 And it will print `Hi Kryz!` on the screen.

 ## Models
-A model is where all the bussiness logic is performed, providing the controller with all the data it needs.
-This is the part of the framework that handles the storage of data and the logic bound to it.
+A model is where all the business logic is performed, providing the controller with all the data it needs.
+This is the part of the framework that handles the data storag and the logic bound to it.

-For example, in social website we could have one model for handling all the user-related data and logic, such as: login, registration, user profile, etc. And we could have another model for handling all the messages-related data and logic.
+For example, in a social website we could have one model for handling all the user-related data and logic, such as: login, registration, user profile, etc. And we could have another model for handling all the messages-related data and logic.

-Creating a model is fairly easy: create a file with the name of the model located in `/app/models` and create a class inside of it with the same name which extends the base class `Model`.
+Creating a model is fairly easy: create a file with the name of the model located in `/app/models/` and create a class inside of it with the same name which extends the base class `Model`.

 Let's create a model named `DemoModel`: